-It's exciting running a business while being a director, knowing you're in control and can influence the business in how it's run and operates.
+Being a director can be an exciting prospect, you own a company and can steer it in any direction you want to.
+Youre in full control of how its run and how it operates.
 Receiving your first pay from the company can be even more exciting, especially if the business is doing well (although, this could take some time to materialise).

 One thing that some find a bit confusing however is how does a director get paid?
-You're seen as an employee as a company, but you may not have a contract of employment.
+You're seen as an employee of the company, but you may not have a contract of employment.

 How should I be paid?

-It's important to remember that unlike a sole trader business, a limited company is a separate legal entity from yourself.
-With a sole trader the profit is your income, but the same does not apply to the company as it's legally separate.
+It's important to remember that unlike a sole trader, a limited company is a separate legal entity from yourself.
+With a sole trader the profit is your income, but the same does not apply to the company.
 You can take money from the company, but it has to be done through an appropriate method.